Extract common values from two lists

 • = {1, 2, 0, 1, 0, 1, 0}

-We used 7 logical criteria, so the return array should contain 7 values.
-The FILTER function filters the first range (list1) using the output array of the COUNTIF function.
-If the value is greater than 0, the value will be used; otherwise, it will not be used.
+We apply 7 logical criteria, so the result array includes 7 values.
+The FILTER function then screens list1 based on the output array from COUNTIF.
+If a value is greater than 0, FILTER includes it in the result; otherwise, it excludes it.

 Formula: